ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 ## Next steps
 {: ifv-next-steps-api}

-[Use your image from a volume](#ifv-image-creation-completed) when creating a new instance.
+[Use your image from a volume](#ifv-image-creation-completed) when you create an instance.
 [Manage your image from a volume](/docs/vpc?topic=vpc-image-from-volume-vpc-manage).